k-grube/cw-micro/README.md

 ### Authorization

-This application utilizes basic authorization against the specified ConnectWise Manage server.
+This application utilizes basic authorization against the specified ConnectWise Automate server.
+See `auth.js` as an example.